-Enrollment for Part B can only happen at certain times and you must meet certain eligibility requirements based on your age and residence status
+Enrollment for Part B can only happen at certain times and you must meet certain eligibility requirements based on your age, work history, and citizenship status

-Some people who are already receiving social security benefits may be automatically enrolled in Medicare Part B. You have the right to keep or refuse this coverage.
+People who receive Social Security benefits for four months before turning 65 may be automatically enrolled in Medicare Part B. You have the right to keep or refuse this coverage.